 Writing Audio Descriptions

-The passage of time within scenes should be described.
+Describe the passage of time within scenes.

 Narrators should be observant and announce movements, visuals, or body language.